 On March 26, 2021, the Company entered into an At-the-Market Offering Agreement with H.C.
-Wainwright & Co., as sales agent ("Wainwright"), (the "Wainwright ATM Agreement" or the "Wainwright ATM Offering"), under which the Company may issue and sell shares of its common stock having an aggregate offering price of up to \$40,000,000 from time to time through Wainwright.
+Wainwright & Co., as sales agent ("Wainwright") (the "Wainwright ATM Agreement" or the "Wainwright ATM Offering"), under which the Company may issue and sell shares of its common stock having an aggregate offering price of up to \$40,000,000 from time to time through Wainwright.
 The Company incurred financing costs of \$197,654, which were capitalized and are being reclassified to additional paid in capital on a pro rata basis when the Company sells common stock under the Wainwright ATM Offering.

 Under the Wainwright ATM Agreement, the Company paid Wainwright a commission equal to 3.0% of the aggregate gross proceeds of any sales of common stock under the Wainwright ATM Agreement.
 The Company terminated the Wainwright ATM Agreement effective May 15, 2023.
-As a result, the Company wrote off unamortized deferred costs under the Wainwright ATM Agreement during the three months ended June 30, 2023.
+As a result, the Company wrote off unamortized deferred costs under the Wainwright ATM Agreement effective as of the termination date.

-No shares of common stock were sold under the Wainwright ATM Offering during the three months ended June 30, 2023.
-During the nine months ended June 30, 2023, the Company sold 895,391 shares of common stock under the Wainwright ATM Offering and generated \$1,127,904 in gross proceeds.
-The Company paid fees to the Wainwright and other issuance costs of \$38,799.
-During the nine months ended June 30, 2022, the Company sold 3,440,416 shares of common stock under the Wainwright ATM Offering and generated \$6,929,743 in gross proceeds.
-The Company paid fees to Wainwright and other issuance costs of \$222,249.
+During the three months ended December 31, 2022, the Company sold 895,391 shares of common stock under the Wainwright ATM Offering and generated \$1,089,105 in net proceeds.
+The Company paid fees to Wainwright and other issuance costs of \$38,799.